ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 radar software.
-Software is a science enabling piece of infrastructure and good software minimizes frustration and allows the domain expert to get to understanding the phenomena being studied without needing to be an expert on numerics, data informatics and software engineering.
+Software is a science enabling piece of infrastructure and good software minimizes frustration and allows the domain expert to get to understanding the phenomena being studied without needing to be an expert on numerics, data informatics, and software engineering.

 There are several platforms for interacting with radar data, the open source variants are well documented in (Heistermann et al 2014).
 The Python ARM Radar